Xilinx/finn-examples/README.md

 The examples here come with
 pre-built bitfiles, PYNQ Python drivers and Jupyter notebooks to get started, and you can rebuild them from source.
+Both PYNQ on Zynq and Alveo are supported.

 ## Quickstart